telerik/kendo-ui-builder/docs/modules/index.md

 Modules are the building blocks of your application.

-They represent a single business function, such as order entry or inventory, which are then packaged into a single application.
-One module that contains a customizable log in screen and a landing page is provided for you at the time of creating the application.
+They represent a single business function, such as an order entry or inventory, which are later packaged into a single application.
+By default, when you start creating an application, the Builder loads the [Application Module]({% slug ... %}).
+It consists of two system views which serve as a starting point&mdash;a customizable log-in screen and a landing page.

-For more information, refer to the tutorial on [how to add and edit modules]({% slug editmodules_tutorials_kuib %}).

 ## Suggested Links